 The rescheduled wargames took place the following week.
 As previously planned they started with the "hide and seek" scenario.
 A bit to Alexandra's surprise, Garadun and Cera actually kept to the parameters and didn't try to ambush their hunters.
 They went to ground and disappeared.
 Nobody found them.
 When asked how they evaded the search they simply replied, "You wanted us to hide.
 We hid."

 The lance versus lance drills were exciting and a very good learning experience for everyone.
-By the end of the day every 'Mech was splattered with the colourful effects of the water-soluble paint rounds from Cera, Garadun, Sayuki and Sun-Lao's autocannons.
+By the end of the day every ‘Mech was splattered with the colourful effects of the water-soluble paint rounds from Cera, Garadun, Sayuki and Sun-Lao’s autocannons.
 Cera and Garadun proved to be as dangerous as Ian had warned.
-They were skilled and aggressive; not stupid, but not afraid of mixing it up.
-Cera's beloved Orion was as dreaded as Garadun's Hunchback (if not more) because it also sported a Tomodzuru Type 20 autocannon instead of the usual KaliYama Class 10 autocannon.
-Not only that, but Shinigami had an Irian Weapons Works medium laser in the right arm, an I.W.W.
-SRM-4 launcher in the left arm, and a Delta Dart LRM-10 rack in the left torso for long-range firepower.
-At 75 tons the Orion was the heaviest 'Mech in the unit.
+They were skilled and aggressive; not stupid but also not afraid of mixing it up.
+Cera’s beloved Shinigami was as dreaded as Garadun’s Hunchback (if not more) because it also sported a Tomodzuru Type 20 autocannon instead of the usual KaliYama Class 10 autocannon.
+And while the right arm of normal Orions ended in the long barrel of an Irian Weapons Works medium laser, Cera had had hers modified.
+The right arm of Shinigami ended in a proper forearm with an articulated hand.
+She had a medium laser mounted on the outside of the forearm.
+The left arm ended in an I.W.W.
+SRM-4 launcher like other Orions, and a Delta Dart LRM-10 rack in the left torso for long-range firepower.
+At 75 tons her Orion was the heaviest ‘Mech in the unit.